Freda Kelly

-Freda Kelly (born 14 July 1945) is an Irish secretary who was employed by the Beatles and their manager Brian Epstein from 1962 through 1972, and was president of the group's official fan club.
-Kelly worked with the band as it rose from local popularity to world-wide fame, and through its dissolution.
+Freda Kelly (born 14 July 1945) is an Irish secretary who was employed by the Beatles and their manager Brian Epstein from 1962 until 1972, and was president of the group's official fan club.
+Kelly worked with the band as they rose from local popularity to world-wide fame, and through their dissolution.
 A 2013 documentary, Good Ol' Freda, chronicled Kelly's ten-plus year association with the group and its members.

 Background

 Kelly was born in Dublin, Ireland to Irish parents.
 When she was 13, her family moved from Sandymount in Dublin to Liverpool, where by the early 1960s she had found work as a typist.
 She became a fan of the Beatles after seeing them perform at the nearby Cavern Club, and soon became a devoted regular – by her own estimation, attending almost 200 of their shows, usually during her lunch break.
 The lunchtime shows were more casual than the evening performances, and in time Kelly struck up friendships with the members of the band.